Beamish, County Durham

-To the north of Beamish, Pockerley Manor preserves a rare though altered example of a pele tower in County Durham, probably dating from the 15th century with later alterations and additions.
+To the north of Beamish, Pockerley Manor preserves a rare though altered example of a Peel tower in County Durham, probably dating from the 15th century with later alterations and additions.
 It is attached to a later farmhouse and the building is now known as Pockerley Manor.
 The tower has living accommodation built over a stone basement, the first floor reached through a stair built into the thickness of the wall, and the roof is largely original.